carpentries/instructor-training/episodes/01-introduction.md

 - "Pedagogical content knowledge: connects general understanding of teaching to domain-specific content."
 ---

+This section outlines the structure of this two-day course and provides some essential terms for discussion.

 ## A Master Class

 Many metaphors can be used to describe teaching and learning: filling